 ‘Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.
 The teaching should enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.’
 National Curriculum 2014

 At Chorlton Park we believe that all children have a right to a good quality education (Art.
 28 UNICEF Charter) and should have an opportunity to access the curriculum of their year group so they can enjoy learning a foreign language.
-We adapt our curriculum and pedagogy to meet the needs of all of our children, particularly those of children with SEND.
+We adapt our curriculum and pedagogy to meet the needs of all of our children, particularly those of children with SEND and our EAL learners.

-Learning another language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others and fostering respect for those who speak languages other than English.
+Aside from learning the nuts and bolts of another language, we also strive to develop pupils’ intercultural understanding.
+Throughout each year group, we learn about different customs, celebrations and ways of living.
+Highlights of these lessons include our World Food series in Year 5 (fun albeit messy) and in Year 6 we study French speaking countries in Africa through music and film.
+Learning a language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others and fostering respect for those who speak languages other than English.
 Many of our children have considerable skills in a number of world languages.
-We believe that study of languages is important in our diverse, multlingual school community, and prepares our children for life as citizens of the world.
-We encourage celebration of all the children's languages and our community's many linguistic talents: Language builds bridges!
+We believe that study of languages is important in our diverse, multilingual school community, and prepares our children for life as citizens of the world.